 Younger’s short play, Mandate (Samuel French, 2015) won the 39th Samuel French Off-Off-Broadway Short Play Festival and has received productions as far away as Edinburgh and Dubai.
 Other short plays include Let’s Get Physical (Hollywood; Miami; Edinburgh Fringe Festival), and Best Lei’d Plans (Hollywood, starring Markie Post and Mindy Sterling; Barrington MA; Miami.)
 These short plays are playing around the world as part of City Theatre’s “Shorts on Ships” series on Royal Caribbean Cruises.

 Younger is currently developing a feature film with Josephson Entertainment (Enchanted), having previously worked with Mandeville Films; Gil Netter Productions; and DreamWorks Animation; as well as individual projects with Robert Lawrence (Clueless) and Espen Sandberg and Joachim Rønning (Oscar Nominated Kon-Tiki).

-Born and raised in Los Angeles, Younger earned an MA in Classics at Loyola University Chicago and PhD in Drama Studies from University College Dublin in Ireland.
-He is currently the resident playwright in the Department of English at Loyola Marymount University.
+Born and raised in Los Angeles, Younger earned an MA in Classics (Mythology, Folktales, and Fairy Tales) at Loyola University Chicago and PhD in Drama Studies from University College Dublin in Ireland.
+He is currently a tenured professor and the resident playwright in the Department of English at Loyola Marymount University.
 He is a proud member of The Dramatists Guild of America and the Writer’s Guild of America.

 He resides in Los Angeles with his wife, two children, and a dog named Sean Solo.